- Dota 2 High School League Season One 2019

 We highly recommend playing from school as it helps foster teamwork when all players are physically present as well as allowing the supervising teacher to have a stronger presence to guide the team and help them grow.

 However we also recognise that this won’t always be possible, there are many reasons why playing at school just won’t work for some teams.
-For this reason playing from school is not mandatory, just very recommended.
+For this reason playing from school is not mandatory, just highly recommended.

 If your question isn’t answered in this section, please get in touch.